Fixed vs Flexible Business Energy Tariffs: Which Contract Is Better for Your Business?

 • protection if market prices rise after signing

-The issue is that fixed contracts can also restrict your business.
-If you sign when prices are high, that rate can stay with you for the full contract term.
-If the market drops later, your business may be unable to take advantage.
+The main issue with a fixed rate business energy tariff is timing.
+If your business signs when prices are high, that rate can stay with you for the full contract term.
+If the market falls later, your business may not benefit from lower prices.

-Fixed energy contracts can work for low-consumption businesses, but they are often too limited for businesses with larger energy spend.
+Fixed energy tariffs can work well for low-consumption businesses, but they can be too limited for businesses with larger energy spend.

-A flexible energy contract allows your business to purchase energy in stages during the contract period.
+A flexible business energy tariff allows your business to purchase energy in stages during the contract period.

-Instead of fixing the full volume at once, your business can buy portions of energy when the market presents a suitable opportunity.
-This creates a more active and strategic approach to energy procurement.
+Instead of fixing the full volume of energy at once, your business can buy portions of electricity or gas when the market presents a suitable opportunity.
+This creates a more active approach to business energy procurement.

 Flexible energy procurement can include: